 Old Bridge Hotel Covid-19 Risk Assessment

-We have taken the time to carefully think about and plan our processes to deliver a safe experience at the The Old Bridge Hotel.
-This is a living document that will be continuously edited and updated as understanding of the virus improves, and government guidance changes.
+Our aim is to offer a safe but also enjoyable experience at The Old Bridge Hotel.
+This is a living document that has been (and will be) continuously edited and updated as understanding of the virus and government guidance changes.

 IDENTIFIED HAZARD – COVID 19